sabrinagannon/ruby-starter/README.md

-# 🌈 Minimal Ruby Project
+# Sabrina's Ruby Starter 🍞

-A template for your Ruby project!
+Ruby project template, with a few of my favourite tools in the Gemfile.

 # Features

 * Basic project structure
 * Rakefile and test helper to run tests
 * Github Action workflow

 # Set up